Capital Traction Company: Origins

+Capital Traction

-In that same year, Capital Traction began construction on a Waddy Wood-designed car barn in Georgetown to be called Union Station.
-Union Station was designed to serve four streetcar companies: The old Washington and Georgetown lines would use the ground floor on M Street NW while the Washington, Arlington and Falls Church and the projected Great Falls and Old Dominion were to come across the Potomac from Rosslyn entering the second and third floors respectively on steel trestles.
-The Metropolitan would use the roof.
-In reality, the Virginia companies never used it and the Metropolitan only sparingly so.
+Within months of the merger, the new Capital Traction Company began building an ambitious Waddy Wood-designed car barn at 3600 M Street NW in Georgetown.
+Meant to be called Union Station, it was meant to serve four streetcar companies.
+The Metropolitan Railroad would use the roof, the old Washington and Georgetown lines would use the ground floor, and the Washington, Arlington, and Falls Church and the projected Great Falls and Old Dominion were to cross the Potomac from Rosslyn on the Aqueduct Bridge, entering the second and third floors respectively on steel trestles.
+But the Virginia companies never used it and the Metropolitan only sparingly.
 The Washington and Great Falls took over the third floor.
-The station opened on May 27, 1897, and contained Washington's only cable loop.
+The station, known today as the Georgetown Car Barn, opened on May 27, 1897, and contained Washington's only cable loop.

-In 1896, the former Rock Creek line experimented with a new power system on U Street NW between 9th Street NW and 18th Street NW.
-The Love system transmitted electricity through a set of trolley wheels running on underground conduit rails instead of through the sliding shoe used elsewhere.
-While the system worked it was more expensive to install.
-In the spring of 1899 it was replaced with the sliding shoe and the line continued to the Calvert Street Loop.
-See also Conduit current collection.

 On September 29, 1897, the Capital Traction Company's powerhouse at 14th and E NW burned down and the city took the site for its Municipal Building.
 The company replaced the cable cars it served with an electric system, using horses in the interim.
 The electric wire for the cars was placed in the old cable system's underground conduit.
 The 14th Street branch switched to electric power on February 27, 1898, the Pennsylvania Avenue division on April 20, 1898 (March 20 west of the Capitol), and the 7th Street branch on May 26, 1898.

-The place where cars changed between Capital Traction and Metropolitan was initially located at U and 18th Streets.
-It was moved to just east of the bridge over Rock Creek - to the Calvert Street Loop - in the spring of 1899 when the conduit system was changed to the more standard and less expensive contact shoe.
-The old line on Florida Avenue between 18th and Connecticut was discontinued that year and the track removed.
+In the spring of 1899, Capital Traction replaced the underground conduit system that delivered power to its streetcars where overhead trolley poles were forbidden.
+The Love conduit system and its balky trolley wheels originally installed by the Rock Creek Railway were changed to the more standard and less expensive contact shoe.
+At the same time, the place where cars changed between the Capital Traction and Metropolitan systems was moved from U and 18th Streets, the original city terminus of the Rock Creek Railway, to the Calvert Street Loop, just east of the Calvert Street Bridge over Rock Creek.
+Service on the old line on Florida Avenue between 18th and Connecticut was discontinued that year and the track removed.

+In 1904, "Power for the entire conduit system is furnished from a power station of 2,625-kilowatt capacity, located on the Chesapeake and Ohio Canal, between Thirty-second and Potomac Streets northwest.
+Power for the overhead line is furnished by a station situated at the northern terminus of the Chevy Chase line."